OUIsolutions/CWebStudio/README.md

 # CWEB_ONCE

-use these flag to execute the function only one time, it will be usefull for valgrind and other memory tools
+This flag will execute only one function call at a time.
+It is useful for debugging with valgrind and other memory tools:
 <!--codeof:exemples/cweb_once.c-->
 ~~~c
 #define CWEB_ONCE